DivanteLtd/pimcore4-magento2-connector/README.md

 # Magento 2 connector

+⛔️⛔️⛔️

-This modules is no longer supported.
+### This modules **is no longer supported**.
 Please visit https://go.divante.co/pimcore-magento/ for the newest information.

+⛔️⛔️⛔️

 ## <a name="authors"></a>About the Author